Honor in the Syllabus

 "All academic work in this course, including homework, quizzes, and exams, is to be your own work, unless otherwise specifically provided.
 It is your responsibility if you have any doubt to confirm whether or not collaboration is permitted."
 Whenever possible, be clear and concise.
 Ambiguous statements often lead to confusion by the student.

 Instructors should be mindful of the needs of international and other students who, because of their cultural differences or unique prior educational experiences, may need additional supportive resources to avoid unintentionally committing academic misconduct.
 Resources available to help students are the Writing Center, the Learning Center, Accessibility Resources & Service, and many more on campus.
-Click here for a comprehensive list of UNC Resources.
+Here is a comprehensive list of UNC Resources.

-Additionally, the Office of Student Conduct and the Honor System recognize that the requirements for course syllabi cannot include all of the information relevant to the definition and enforcement of academic integrity.
-Invite students with questions or concerns to seek additional information from you or the Office of Student Conduct.
+Additionally, Student Conduct and the Honor System recognize that the requirements for course syllabi cannot include all of the information relevant to the definition and enforcement of academic integrity.
+Invite students with questions or concerns to seek additional information from you or by contacting us.